sveltejs/svelte/site/content/docs/01-component-format.md

 ---

-A *store* is any object that allows reactive access to a value via a simpler *store contract*.
+A *store* is any object that allows reactive access to a value via a simple *store contract*.

 A store must contain a `.subscribe` method, which much accept as its argument a subscription function.
 This subscription function must be immediately and synchronously called with the store's current value upon calling `.subscribe`.
 All of a store's active subscription functions must later be synchronously called whenever the store's value changes.
 The `.subscribe` method must also return an unsubscription function.
 Calling an unsubscription function must stop its subscription, and its corresponding subscription function must not be called again by the store.

 A store may optionally contain a `.set` method, which must accept as its argument a new value for the store, and which synchronously calls all of the store's active subscription functions.
-Such a store is calls a *writable store*.
+Such a store is called a *writable store*.

 ```js
 const unsubscribe = store.subscribe(value => {